 As the Company is deemed a large business, HMRC have appointed a Customer Compliance Manager (‘CCM’) to co-ordinate HMRC’s risk assessment and intervention activities.
 The CFO owns the relationship with HMRC and in particular that with the CCM.

-Headlam aims to meet with HMRC at least every twelve months to discuss the relationship, recent or upcoming transactions and assess the progress of open items in relation to routine compliance matters.
+Headlam aims to meet or communicate with HMRC at least every twelve months to discuss the relationship, recent or upcoming transactions and assess the progress of open items in relation to routine compliance matters.

 The Company seeks to swiftly resolve any disputed matters through proactive and transparent discussion and negotiation.
 Headlam will not take positions on tax matters that may create reputational risk or jeopardise its good standing with HMRC.
 However, the Company is prepared to consider litigation where it disagrees with a ruling or decision provided by tax authorities.
 Decisions which could lead to a case proceeding to litigation require approval from the Board.